jessica peng

 Thought Process

-We received two additional requests to sync and revert artifacts between sandboxes.
+We received two additional requests to sync and revert objects between sandboxes.
 Incorporating these features (each requiring multiple UI components) would've been time-consuming and unreliable in our single-page UI.
-Given that our highest priority was to implement these features for schemas and we already faced issues running asynchronous calls across different artifact types, we decided to move each artifact type to its own tab.
+Given that our highest priority was to implement these features for schemas and we already faced issues running asynchronous calls across different artifact types, we decided to move each object type to its own tab.

 BeforeAfter